-In the first 4 years of operation of our EMS program, we recorded a huge 30% reduction in our Greenhouse Gas Emissions from fuel and electricity consumption, company-wide.
-This represents a massive 1200 Tonnes less Greenhouse Gases produced over this 4 year period.
+In the past 4 years of operation of our EMS program, we have recorded a significant 23% reduction in our Greenhouse Gas Emissions per Dozen Wines Produced.
+This represents a big improvement in Energy Efficiency and a massive 1200 Tonnes less Greenhouse Gases produced over this 4 year period.

 Please read on to see some of the initiatives we have implemented to achieve this result.

 In mid-2015 Tyrrells installed a 350kW Solar Panel system, capable of producing enough solar electricity to halve our Greenhouse Gas emissions from coal-fired electricity.

 Refrigeration is probably the biggest energy consuming sector of most Australian wineries.

 Tyrrell’s runs a very economical refrigeration system by maintaining cooling water temperatures of between 6 and 8°C. (Many wineries run a refrigerated brine system to recirculate the cooling liquid at temperatures a few degrees below zero).
 Tyrrell’s system therefore uses far less energy.

 On top of this, Tyrrells recently installed 4 x Variable Speed Drive (VSD) pumps to recirculate our cooling water.
 These VSD pumps are far more efficient than normal pumps, with measured energy savings of 60% compared to the previous pumps.